 Australian Shepherds are still commonly found on ranches and farms across North America.
 They are found herding cattle and sheep.
-Thanks to their intelligence, they are also commonly used as rodeo or circus performers, therapy dogs, service dogs, drug detectors, and search and rescue dogs.
+Thanks to their intelligence, they are also commonly used as a rodeo or circus performers, therapy dogs, service dogs, drug detectors, and search and rescue dogs.

 For owners who don’t care to work their Australian Shepherd, these fun-loving dogs thrive in dog sports like agility, obedience, and flyball.
 They are popular dogs that are often mixed with other breeds to create different types of designer dogs.

 The Labrador Retriever has been the most popular dog in the United States for nearly three decades.
 These friendly and intelligent dogs were bred in Newfoundland to help fishermen retrieve fish that fell out of nets and hunters retrieve ducks.

 English nobles visiting Canada in the early 1800s fell in love with the “Labrador dogs” (despite the fact that they’re actually from Newfoundland).
 They were then brought back to England.
 They further refined the dog into the lovable breed that tops popularity lists.

 Labrador Retrievers are friendly with people and animals alike.
 They are happy to snuggle with their owners.
 But, they were bred to work and have lots of energy that must be burned off with plenty of physical exercise.